-Sent by Alfred Russel Wallace, Old Orchard, Broadstone, Dorset to Fred R. Birch 23 Orford Street, Wavertree, Liverpool on 16 April 1904.
+Sent by Alfred Russel Wallace, Old Orchard, Broadstone, Dorset to Frederick R. ("Fred") Birch 23 Orford Street, Wavertree, Liverpool on 16 April 1904.

 Wishes Birch well for the expedition and offers tips regarding dealing with luggage and slinging hammocks.